- Early history of cancer

 A related technique, conformal proton beam radiation therapy, uses a similar approach to focusing radiation on the cancer.
 But instead of using x-rays, this technique uses proton beams.
 Protons are parts of atoms that cause little damage to tissues they pass through but are very effective in killing cells at the end of their path.
 This means that proton beam radiation can deliver more radiation to the cancer while possibly reducing damage to nearby normal tissues.

 Stereotactic radiosurgery and stereotactic radiation therapy are terms that describe several techniques used to deliver a large, precise radiation dose to a small tumor.
-The term surgery may be confusing because no cut (incision) is actually made.
+The term surgery may be confusing because no cutting is actually done.
 The most common site treated with this radiation technique is the brain.
-The linear accelerator, or special machines such as the Gamma Knife or CyberKnife, can be used to deliver this treatment.
+A linear accelerator, or special machines such as the Gamma Knife or CyberKnife, can be used to deliver this treatment.

 Intraoperative radiation therapy (IORT) is a form of treatment that delivers radiation at the time of surgery.
 The radiation can be given directly to the cancer or to the nearby tissues after the cancer has been removed.
-It is more commonly used in abdominal or pelvic cancers and in cancers that tend to recur (come back after treatment).
-IORT minimizes the amount of tissue that is exposed to radiation because normal tissues can be moved out of the way during surgery and shielded, allowing a higher dose of radiation to the cancer.
+It’s more commonly used in abdominal or pelvic cancers and in cancers that tend to recur (come back after treatment).
+IORT minimizes the amount of tissue that’s exposed to radiation because normal tissues can be moved out of the way during surgery and shielded, allowing a higher dose of radiation to the cancer.